abelgomez/pptx-translator/README.md

 This creates `presentation_en.pptx` next to the original file.

+When an input file already ends with the target-language suffix (for example, `presentation_en.pptx` when translating to `en`), it is skipped and a warning is logged instead of being translated again.

+The output file name is always computed as `<original_stem>_<target_lang>.pptx`.
+**Important:** if a file with that destination name already exists, it will be overwritten without prompting.
+This is intentional for convenience, but it can cause data loss if you do not pay attention to the final filename.

 When the input is a directory, the program looks for `.pptx` files and translates each one in turn.
 By default it only processes files directly inside that directory; use `-r`/`--recursive` to include nested folders as